janbrus/ssb-api-python-examples/README.md

 Two-tables-in-one-chart combines datasets from two Statbank tables using Pandas pivot, and plot them using Matplotlib.

+Bankrupt-nor shows the use of a function for converting the time variable from category to date, and the difference of the two in a plot between

+Gdp-deteconv shows posting the same query for GDP changes to tables with different frequency, and the use of the function dateconv.

 The plan is to post all examples both in Norwegian and in English.